Guide to Using Employee Text Messaging Systems to Communicate with Employees & Staff

 You could also call your employees and staff.
 Imagine how long it would take just to leave everyone a voice message.

 But almost everyone has a text-enabled cell phone.
 So all you need is an employee texting app to send an instant company-wide alert to all employees.
+Consider using a SharePoint calendar to improve your communication level.

 2. Employees and staff don’t need to download a mobile app to get company text alerts